KingGugu/KingGugu.github.io/_pages/about.md

 Before that, I earned my B.E. degree in 2023 at the same institute.
 I work closely with [Enneng Yang](https://ennengyang.github.io/).

-My research interests focus on recommender systems, especially sequential recommendation and data augmentation methods.
-Also, I am interested in large language models.
+My research interests focus on recommender systems (RS), especially sequential recommendation and data augmentation methods.
+Also, I am interested in large language models for RS.
+Please feel free to contact me by email if you have any questions or seeking collaborations.

 # 🔥 News